amsavchenko/ntechlab-task/task_2/README.md

 ###  Dataset

-Full dataset provided by [NtechLab](https://ntechlab.ru) consists 100k of photos equally devided between females and males.
+Full dataset provided by [NtechLab](https://ntechlab.ru) consists 100k of photos equally divided between females and males.
 Photos have different shape and hence quality.

 Photos were divided up into three subsets - train (15k photos), validation (3k photos) and hold (10k photos).
 In every subset classes are still balanced.